InformaticsMatters/squonk/openshift/CODING-STANDARDS.md

 -   All templates must provide a `template` label.
 -   For Squonk-related templates the label should start `squonk-`.
     The postgres template would be called `squonk-postgres` for example.
--   All objects within the template must provide an `app` label whose value is equal to the `APP_NAME` `property`.
+-   Additionally the Template should provide an `app` label in the same fashion.

 In this way all objects belonging to a specific template can be deleted with the command:

-    $ oc delete all,cm,pvc --selector template=${APP_NAME}
+    $ oc delete all,cm,pvc --selector template=squonk-[service]

 And all instances of a particular processing of a template can be deleted with the command:

-    $ oc delete all,cm,pvc --selector app=${APP_NAME}
+    $ oc delete all,cm,pvc --selector app=squonk-[service]

 ## Properties
--   An `APP_NAME` property must be provided.
-The default value for squonk-related templates will begin `squonk-` followed by the type of application (i.e. `postgres`).
--   Avoid adding a description for the obvious. `APP_NAME` is unlikely to benefit further from a `desacription` like `The application name`.
+-   Avoid adding a description for the obvious. `APP_NAME` is unlikely to benefit further from a `description` like `The application name`.
     (DRY).
--   Unless there are very good reasons you should strive to add a set of CPU and memory requests and limits that are used .
-Limits are more important than requests as they provide a hard-limit that a _Pod_ cannot exceed.
+-   Unless there are very good reasons not to, you should strive to add a set of reasonable CPU and memory requests and limits that are used.
+    Limits are more important than requests as they provide a _red line_ that a _Pod_ cannot exceed without being killed.

     - name: CPU_REQUEST
       value: 500m